 Thinking of Becoming Board Certified?
 Review a summary of the requirements.

-If you wish to apply for certification, the Initial Application for Certification filing period opens July 1, 2015 and applications must be filed by August 31, 2018.
+If you wish to apply for certification, the Initial Application for Certification filing period opens July 1, 2018 and applications must be postmarked by August 31, 2018.
 This filing period is to become eligible to sit for the March 2019 Education Law Exam.

 You may submit an Abbreviated Application for Certification only if you meet one of the following conditions.
-In order to become eligible to sit for the 2014 Education Law Exam you will need to submit the abbreviated application by August 31, 2015.
+In order to become eligible to sit for the 2019 Education Law Exam the abbreviated application must be postmarked by August 31, 2019.

 Exam Specifications Revised 11/30/2012